 High Skin Fade on Men’s Hair

 This high skin fade is described as a clean, professional cut that’s funky-fresh, as well.
-Stylist Nick is truly skilled!
+Stylist Ali is truly skilled, seeing how neat this short hair is.

 Curly Hair Fade